Basement-Renovator/basement-renovator/README.md

 *How do I add custom stages?*

 * This is very similar to adding custom entities.
 Create a `basementrenovator` folder and add a file called `StagesMod.xml`.
 This should use the same format as `resources/StagesAfterbirthPlus.xml` and have the same conventions.
-* `BaseGamePath` is an extension-less version of the game's stb file name for that stage. (which most likely does not apply to your modded stage) If not present, a stage will be assumed to be from a mod.
+* `BaseGamePath` is an extension-less version of the game's STB file name for that stage. (which most likely does not apply to your modded stage) If not present, a stage will be assumed to be from a mod.
 * `BGPrefix` is the path to the backdrop files relative to the `basementrenovator` folder, minus the -.png and -Inner.png for L rooms.
 If left out, the fallback will be the first stage with the same Stage and StageType with a valid backdrop.
 * `Pattern` is the pattern used to match a filename against to determine it's for that stage; if the file contains that prefix it will be set to that stage.
 The last stage loaded has prefix matching priority, so mods will always have priority over base game stages.
 * `Stage` and `StageType` correspond to the in-game enum values for the stage, for modded stages this should point to the stage being replaced.